uw-midsun/CAN-Explorer/README.md

 You will need to generate a `system_can.dbc` file from the firmware repo and place it inside the `scripts` folder if you haven't done so already.

+If you want to run the scripts individually, you will need to be in the virtualenv i.e run `source .venv/bin/activate`.

+If you want to mock specific CAN messages e.g 'REAR_FAN_FAULT', run `python3 scripts/mock_can_data.py -m REAR_FAN_FAULT`

+If you want to read ALL CAN messages, run `python3 scripts/read_can_data.py`

 ## Troubleshooting

 ### Influx container showing "Get Started" / "Setup user" view